 Communication for leaders and organisations

-This course helps general managers to understand the power of strategic communication and reputation management.
-It helps leaders to link effective communication to organisational goals, to define objectives for communication professionals, departments or agencies, and measure their success.
+This course provides general managers a basic understanding of the power of strategic communication and its link to reputation management.
+It also clarifies for leaders how to connect effective communication to organisational goals and how to measure success.

 Why Communication for leaders and organisations?